zitadel/zitadel/docs/docs/concepts/usecases/saas.md

 ## Organization

-An organization is the top level in ZITADEL.
+An organization is the ZITADEL resource which contains users, projects, applications, policies and so on.
 In an organization projects and users are managed by the organization.
 You need at least one organization for your own company in our case "The Timing Company".

 For your customers you have different possibilities:
-1. Your customer already owns an organization ZITADEL
+1. Your customer already owns an organization in ZITADEL
 2. Your customer creates a new organization in ZITADEL by itself
 3. You create an organization for your customer (If you like to verify the domain, the customer has to do it)

 :::info
 Subscriptions are organization based.
-This means, that each organization can choose her own tier based on the needed features.
+This means, that each organization can choose their own tier based on the needed features.
 :::

 ## Project

 The idea of projects is to have a vessel for all components who are closely related to each other.

-In our use case we would have two different projects, for each environment one.
+In this use case we would have two different projects, for each environment one.
 So lets call it "Time Dev" and "Time Prod".
-These projects should be created in "The Timing Company" organization, because this is the owner of the project.
+These projects should be created in "The Timing Company" organization, because it is the owner of the project.

 In the project you will configure all your roles and applications (clients and APIs).